Sense-Studios/VirtualMixerProject-depricated/README.md

 ## Introduction

-The most basic mixer setup is laid out hereunder in ascii art:
+The most basic mixer setup is laid out hereunder in ASCII art:

 ```
         ______________